scylladb/scylla-bench/README.md

 * `-iterations` sets the Number of iterations to run the given workloads.
 This is only relevant for workloads that have a finite number of steps.
 Currently the only such workloads are [sequential](#sequential-workload--workload-sequential) and [scan](#scan-mode--mode-scan).
 Can be combined with `-duration` to limit a run by both number of iterations and time.
 Set to 0 for infinite iterations.
 Defaults to 1.

+### Random value distributions

+scylla-bench supports random values for certain command line arguments.
+The list of these arguments is:
+* `-clustering-row-size`

+There are three distributions supported:
+* `fixed:VALUE`, always generates `VALUE`.
+* `uniform:MIN..MAX`, generates a uniformly distributed value in the interval `[MIN, MAX)`.

+Example: `-clustering-row-size=uniform:100..1000`

+All command line arguments that accept a random distribution, also accept a single number, in which case a Fixed distribution will be used.
+This ensures backward compatibility.

 ## Examples

 1. Sequential write to populate the database: `scylla-bench -workload sequential -mode write -nodes 127.0.0.1`